Educational workshops for middle and high school students

 Historical periods: World War II, history of the present time.

-Main activity: Creation of a notebook.
+Main activity: Creation of a memory book.

-FOR ALL THE WORKSHOPS ABOVE
+FOR ALL THE ABOVE WORKSHOPS

-Duration: 3 h (unless specifically mentioned)
+Duration: 3 hours (unless specifically mentioned)

 Essential reservations at least 2 months in advance :

-Tel.: 01 53 01 17 26 from Monday to Friday from 9:30 AM to 5:30 PM or reservation.groupes@memorialdelashoah.org
+Tel.: 01 53 01 17 26 from Monday to Friday from 9:30 am to 5:30 pm or reservation.groupes@memorialdelashoah.org

 See the rates